Why Vets Are Embracing Eco-Friendly Pet Aquamation

 What We Mean by Water Cremation

 Water cremation (aquamation) is a gentle, flame-free process that uses warm water and alkalinity to return the body to its natural elements.
-Unlike traditional cremation, which relies on high heat and combustion, this method mirrors nature—just in a controlled, respectful environment.
+Unlike traditional cremation, which relies on high heat and combustion, this method mirrors nature — in a controlled, respectful environment.

-The process results in a fine, clean ash—often a greater amount than flame cremation—returned to the family for memorialization.
+The process results in a fine, clean ash — often a greater amount than flame cremation — that is returned to the family for memorialization.

 Compared to flame, water cremation uses significantly less energy and produces no direct air emissions.